bogdan8z/NETApiToLambda/README.md

 1. result: we have our endpoint GET https://<some_id>.execute-api.eu-west-1.amazonaws.com/dev/api/weatherforecast
 1. Later we can include these 2 commands in a pipeline

+#### Local Lambda testing with Mock Lambda Test Tool
+You can test the Lambda locally before deploying to AWS.

+1. Install the tool:
+   >dotnet tool install -g Amazon.Lambda.TestTool-8.0
+1. Run it from the project folder:
+   >dotnet lambda-test-tool-8.0
+1. Use a sample API Gateway event to invoke the function and verify the response for `/api/weatherforecast`.

+This is useful for validating the Lambda entry point and the ASP.NET Core pipeline without deploying first.

 ##### Links
 [Creating & deploying a .NET Core Web API to AWS with the Serverless Framework](https://www.karam.io/blog/2019/creating-and-deploying-a-net-core-web-api-to-aws-with-the-serverless-framework/)<br>